 2019 was the year of the escape room.
-After completing my first one over 12 months ago while visiting Tim and Jake from Timlah’s Texts & Unity 3D Tech in Bristol, I’ve gone on to attempt six more around the south of the UK.
+After completing my first while visiting Tim and Jake from Timlah’s Texts & Unity 3D Tech in Bristol, I’ve gone on to attempt six more.
 This won’t come as much of a surprise to most readers given that I’m a big fan of the adventure genre.

 I’ve also started seeking out other experiences which give you that video-game feeling but don’t involve picking up a controller.
 A treasure hunt around London with Quitschisopholes from RNG in the summer twilight made for a lovely evening; and I’m in the middle of an escape-room-in-a-jigsaw-puzzle after kicking it off during our GameBlast20 streams in February.
 I also backed the crowdfunding project for Missing in Jericho by Crimibox last year and am eagerly awaiting my reward coming in April.

 I was therefore pleased when I found out about the Kickstarter campaign for Key Enigma: Hack Forward after its creators began following Later Levels on Instagram last month.
 This escape-room-in-a-box is set to immerse players in a challenging experience ‘so carefully designed that it may be impossible to distinguish reality from fiction’.
 It was this which caused me to make a pledge before even watching the original video: who doesn’t want to be in their own real-life video game?